Ljungwaldh/First-Milestone-Project/README.md

 the top of the page.
 The navigation bar contains a logo on the left-hand side and the menu items on the right-hand side.
 In mobile view, the menu items compress under a nurger icon button, which when clicked on produces a dropdown list with the menu items listed.

+The monochrome background image is ever-present throughout the website, setting the tone for the colour scheme throughout the website, alongside the navigation bar and the footer.

+The footer, like the navigation bar, appears on every page, containing the logo and short text about the creator of the website, while the social media icon links appear on the right side of the footer.
+This can help guiode the user to more content related to the website on other social media platforms.

+A design principle that comnsistent throughout the website (except for the blog pages with a blog post inside) is that information is presented in groups of three, each taking a third of the width of the page.
+These sections in thirds are also presented with a level of opacity - this giving exposure to the main background image while still allowing the user to read the content presented.
+The design is aimed to give a positive user experience, where the subtle presence of the background image at all times gives the sense of power towards training.

+## Home

 # Credits